The Effects Of Quitting Smoking

 In 20 minutes: Your heart rate and blood pressure drop.

 In 12 hours: The carbon monoxide level in your blood drops to normal.

 In 2 to 12 weeks: Your circulation improves and your lung function increases.

-In 1 to 9 months: Coughing and shortness of breath decrease as the cilia in your lungs start to regain normal function to clear mucus and reduce the risk of infection.
+In 1 to 9 months: Coughing and shortness of breath decrease as the cilia (tiny hair like structures on the surface of the cell) in your lungs start to regain normal function to clear mucus and reduce the risk of infection.

 In 1 year: Your risk of coronary heart disease drops to half that of someone who smokes.

 In 5 years: Your risk of mouth, throat, esophagus and bladder cancers is cut in half.
 Your cervical cancer risk is about equal to that of a non-smoker.
 Within 2 to 5 years, your stroke risk should fall to that of a non-smoker.

 In 10 years: Your risk of dying from lung cancer is about half that of a smoker.
 Your larynx (voice box) and pancreatic cancer risks decrease.